fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_007.md

 ## How to Deal with Impostor Syndrome in Software Development?

+In my experience people are on a spectrum of how much impostor syndrome affects them.
+Some of us seem nearly immune to it and some are crippled by it.
+I know senior developers who have a long history of major achievements in the field and they still feel insecure about their abilities.
+What I am trying to say is that all I can give you my tip on how I managed to overcome impostor syndrome but you should look at it as a fear to be overcome rather than something that you expect to go away forever.
+It's a bit like overcoming fear of heights.
+You may be fine going up a high building but if we put you on a tightrope hovering a fall that would mean instant death on impact you will probably see your life flash.

+The key to overcoming impostor syndrome for me was when I finally understood that I could meet the expectations of the industry.
+I reflected on my journey thus far and came to realize that although I was by no means the best developer who has ever lived, I did know enough to make my deadlines.
+I did know how to fix the bugs the system had.
+I did know that I could estimate roughly how much time it would take me to build something that needed to be built.
+In short, I had reached a point where the work of a developer no longer held anything uncertain or scary for me.

+I urge you to think in similar terms.
+If you feel confident in that you can meet the expectations of your stakeholders at least admit to yourself that you are good enough to do that much.
+Sure you can be better and with practice you will be but at least admit that you have the needed value to do the job.
+When I acknowledged to myself that in fact, I did know how to do the job well enough, nearly all anxiety faded.
+I would not go as far as saying that I had none left, there is always some anxiety to spare for those days when I least need it but at least on average I felt pretty good.

+I suggest that the way to overcome the impostor syndrome is to work at your craft until you feel that you can deliver working software in accordance with expectations.
+Once you know that you can, what remains is your own insecurity over not being even better.
+At that point I suggest you acknowledge that you may always to some extent feel that you could be better and I hope you use that anxiety to keep learning.
+However, allow yourself to at least feel good about that you have gone from someone who can't write a single line of code to someone who can do it at a professional level.
+That is a major achievement and you are allowed to feel good about it.

+I believe fear is best handled by exposure.
+If you build confidence in whatever you are scared of you will see that fear hold less control over you.
+So do just that, practice.
+Learn the trade, get a job, do it and when you have done it for a while, acknowledge that you may still feel anxious about some things but you have at least made progress.

 ## What Should You Know Before Starting Your Own IT Company?

 ## What’s the best way to address performance issues in developers without harming team morale?